-We just got back from a 9 day family vacation so I wanted to re-establish a routine quickly but gently.
-This Easter eggs craft was a perfect way to do that.
-It’s very process focused and I let the kids direct as much as they wanted.
-I had the paper cut out in eggs but also had extra as plain paper that they could make into any shape they wanted.
-This was quick for my son who was eager to play with new Lego sets (spoiled by a Great-Grandma), this was a quick activity for my son.
+Recently getting back from a nine-day family vacation, I wanted to re-establish a routine quickly but gently.
+This easy Easter egg craft was a perfect way to do that.
+As it’s very process focused, the kids directed as much as they wanted.
+I had the paper cut out in the shape of eggs but also had extra as plain paper that they could make into any shape they wanted.
+Eager to play with his new Lego sets (spoiled by a Great-Grandma), this was a quick activity for my son.
 But my daughter explored for a long time after her brother was done.
 Expect a mess and enjoy!

 - Gather your materials.
 You will need some paper, bubble wrap (the big ones works well), paint, a tray or plate for paint, brushes (love ours from craftprojectideas.com), some painter’s tape, scissors and if you want to display it a few sheets of construction paper and glue.

 - Start by cutting out some paper eggs.
 I made sure to have plain paper on hand, too, but my kids just made a few eggs each.

-- Next attach the bubble wrap to the table.
-My daughter loved popping the wrap which is great for fine motor development.
+- Next, attach the bubble wrap to the table.
+My daughter loved popping the wrap which is also great for fine motor development.

 - Dish out the paint.
 I have been teaching my son about colors and how adding white changes the tint so we did that.
 Adjust this step to your child.
 My daughter hated mixing and when we helped her with the first she started crying.
 My son mixed all hers for her after and showed her how he mixed his and then she was fine but I will find a new way of approaching this with her next time.